 - declared significantly contaminated by the EPA under the CLM Act

-- subject to management order issued by the EPA under the CLM Act
+- subject to a management order issued by the EPA under the CLM Act

 - subject to an approved voluntary management proposal